RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/RedisBloom.md

 ## Using Cuckoo filters in Redis Enterprise Software

-Cuckoo filters can also be used as part of the ReBloom module.
+Cuckoo filters can also be used as part of the RedisBloom module.
 You can play with it using redis-cli:

 ```src